 Are you eager to get back to the office?
 You’re not alone.
 A recent survey of 1,000 U.S. workers by Eden Workplace found that, after a full year of working remotely during the global pandemic, 85% of employees were looking forward to returning to their original workplace.

-Despite the weather-related small talk and microwaved tuna in the kitchen, it appears that people are missing their colleagues: 52% of survey respondents said that socializing with co-workers was their main reason for wanting to be back in an office environment.
+Despite the weather-related small talk and microwaved tuna in the kitchen, according to the working from home productivity statistics, it appears that people are missing their colleagues: 52% of survey respondents said that socializing with co-workers was their main reason for wanting to be back in an office environment.
 “Working from home clearly has its place, but the drive among workers to be among peers and colleagues is extraordinary,” said Eden Workplace CEO Joe du Bey of the findings.

 Though the enthusiasm for a shared workspace is evident, many aren’t keen to return to the traditional 9 to 5 office setting.
 The past year has proven that companies can adapt and offer more flexibility to their employees, so why shouldn’t this continue post-COVID?

 According to Harvard Business School, which surveyed almost 1,500 working professionals, only 18% of employees want to be in the office every day.
 The majority (61%) would prefer to have a mix of both, with the option to work from home two to three days per week.
 This desire will likely urge employers to trade in their traditional office setup for a new hybrid workplace — one of the biggest remote work trends right now.

 - A work environment with a hybrid team that includes in-office employees and full-time remote workers

 - A flexible arrangement that enables employees to split their time between the physical office and their home office

 The second model is a newer concept and is likely to skyrocket in popularity as COVID-19 restrictions ease.
 SHRM.org author Kathy Gurchiek predicts that the hybrid workspace will soon become “the new norm.”